sabotrax/monisrahmen/README.md

 ## Description

-Send pictures as email attachments to an email address.
+Send pictures as email attachments.
 They will be downloaded, adjusted and displayed in a loop.

 ## Acknowledgments